 Palm Beach Gardens, FL 33410

-You can also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by send a letter to 200 Independence Avenue, S.W., Washington, D.C.
-20201, calling 1-877-696-6775 or visiting www.hhs.gov/ocr/privacy/hipaa/complaints.
+You can also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights.
 We will not retaliate against you for filing a complaint.

-This Notice applies to all of our offices and all of the office locations for our affiliate, Riverchase Dermatology.
-Your health information may be used by our treating providers or staff and the providers and staff of affiliated Riverchase Dermatology involved in your care and treatment for health care services, to seek payment for health care services provider and to support the operation of our medical and cosmetic practice.
+As an Organized Health Care Arrangement, our practices cooperate with one another to provide an organized system of care.
+This Notice applies to the services we furnish to you and the activities we perform as an Organized Health Care Arrangement.
+Your health information may be used by our treating providers or staff involved in your care and treatment for health care services, to seek payment for health care services provided, and to support the operation of our medical and cosmetic practice.